fltk/fltk/README.OSX.txt

 In order to build FLTK from within Xcode 4, you need to install the Xcode developer environment via the Apple App Store that comes with Lion and up.
-If you also want the command line version of gcc, you can use the Downlaod section in the Preferences dialog.
+If you also want the command line version of gcc, you can use the Download section in the Preferences dialog.

  4.2  Downloading and Unpacking